afontbonne/afontbonne.github.io/_pages/cv.md

 Teaching
 ======
 I am a part-time teacher at the <a href="https://www.institutoptique.fr/en">Institut d'Optique Graduate School</a>, where I teach tutorials (in french) on instrumental optic, co-design and digital image processing.
+I also supervise student projects.

 Publications
 ======